 Bob McAlpine has been an in-demand session player and "go-to" guitar man on the Toronto music scene for many years.
 His playing has been heard on scores of albums, television shows and jingles.
 He has actively conducted guitar workshops and clinics, and has written guitar columns for Canadian Musician magazine.
 Bob's versatility and sight-reading skills have landed him work with such diverse artists as David Clayton-Thomas (2005-present), Roger Whittaker (2005 tour), Gowan (Strange Animal/Criminal Mind tour 1985-86), Rik Emmett, The Canadian Idol House Band, A Foot In Coldwater, Rich Little, Joan Rivers, Shirley MacLaine, and a host of R&B stars including Ben E. King, Martha Reeves, Mary Wilson, the Chambers Brothers, Freda Payne and Little Anthony and the Imperials.
 He was also a regular in the pit for the Toronto productions of "Hairspray," "Rock Of Ages" and the Queen musical "We Will Rock You," where he subbed for both guitar players and thereby had the honour of playing every Brian May solo and harmony part in the show.

 Bob released his first solo CD in 2009 ("Only A Fool Would Play That," a collection of Steely Dan songs performed on solo guitar), which marked his debut in the genre of fingerstyle guitar.
-He played two songs from this CD at the 2011 Canadian Guitar Festival, and was awarded a second-place finish out of 25 competitors from around the world (only Canadian in the top five).
+His second solo CD ("Energy Over Distance" - 2014) features Bob playing original songs he has written for solo acoustic guitar.
+His performance of 3 of these songs at the Canadian Guitar Festival won him the title of 2014 Canadian Guitar Fingerstyle Champion..